- Instructional (Faculty)

 Expected Work Hours

--Associate’s degree in Fire Protection Technology, Fire Science, or a closely related field from a regionally
+- Associate’s degree in Fire Protection Technology, Fire Science, or a closely related field from a regionally accredited college/university

--North Carolina Office of State Fire Marshall (OSFM) certified and qualified in: Fire Fighter II
+- North Carolina Office of State Fire Marshall (OSFM) certified Fire Fighter II

--North Carolina Office of State Fire Marshall (OSFM) certified in Fire Fighter Instructor II
+- North Carolina Office of State Fire Marshall (OSFM) certified and qualified in Fire Fighter Instructor II

 - 5 years of relevant field experience in the fire Service/ fire protection.